A comparative study of Higgs boson production from vector-boson fusion: The Higgs boson transverse momentum and its dependence on the jet cone size

-As a result of two jets being present already at the Born level, it is interesting to investigate jet-radius-dependent effects.
-In a previous study, we compared the effects of varying the jet radius $R$ in the anti-$k_t$ jet algorithm for two-to-two scattering processes at both fixed-order (with up to NNLO QCD corrections) and for NLOPS predictions, for dijet, Higgs-plus-jet and vector-boson-plus-jet productions~\cite{Bellm:2019yyh}.
+As a result of two jets being present already at the Born level, it is interesting to further investigate jet-radius-dependent effects.
+In a previous study, some of us compared the effects of varying the jet radius $R$ in the anti-$k_t$ jet algorithm for two-to-two scattering processes at both fixed-order (with up to NNLO QCD corrections) and for NLOPS predictions, for dijet, Higgs-plus-jet and vector-boson-plus-jet productions~\cite{Bellm:2019yyh}.
 Here we present a complementary study for two-to-three processes from \VBF production.
+The jet-radius-dependent effects of \VBF production were first studied in~\cite{Rauch:2017cfu} with up to NNLO QCD corrections for fiducial total cross sections with ``VBF-cuts".
+In this work, we extend the study to differential observables.
+We apply different scenarios of fiducial cuts to exam their impact on the Higgs transverse momentum distribution and compare the fixed order predictions with parton shower corrections.
 The fixed-order calculations include corrections up to NNLO QCD using \NNLOJET, and NLOPS simulations are obtained from the Sherpa framework (Catani-Seymour dipoles). \footnote{NLOPS predictions obtained with Sherpa, Herwig, POWHEG (matched to Pythia or Herwig) are found to be in excellent agreement, thus in this section we only show Sherpa predictions.} We observe in general good agreement between the NNLO and NLOPS predictions, with the exception of very large Higgs transverse momentum region with the application of VBF cuts.
 We will return to this mismatch later in this section.